Aneurin Barnard

 Aneurin Barnard (/əˈnaɪrɪn/; [aˈnɛirɪn]; born 8 May 1987) is a Welsh actor.
-He is known for playing Davey in Hunky Dory, Claude in The Truth About Emanuel, Bobby Willis in Cilla, Tim in Thirteen, King Richard III in The White Queen, William in Dead in a Week (Or Your Money Back), Gibson in Dunkirk, and Boris Pavlikovsky in The Goldfinch.
+He is known for playing Davey in Hunky Dory, Claude in The Truth About Emanuel, Bobby Willis in Cilla, Tim in Thirteen, King Richard III in The White Queen, William in Dead in a Week or Your Money Back, Gibson in Dunkirk, and Boris Pavlikovsky in The Goldfinch.

 Early life

-Barnard was born in Bridgend in Wales in the United Kingdom on 8 May 1987, the son of factory worker June and coal miner Terry Barnard.
+Barnard was born in Bridgend in Wales on 8 May 1987, the son of factory worker June and coal miner Terry Barnard.
 His first language is Welsh.
 He attended Ysgol Gyfun Llanhari in Rhondda Cynon Taf during his secondary school years.
 Barnard trained at the Royal Welsh College of Music & Drama, graduating in 2008, and was credited as a RWCMD Associate Award in 2019.

 Career

 Theatre

 Barnard was just 11 years of age when he began involvement in theatre work at the Bridgend County Youth Theatre in 1999.
-Whilst a student at drama school, he appeared in productions of The Caucasian Chalk Circle, Hobson’s Choice, The Importance of Being Earnest and West Side Story, in which he played Tony.
+Whilst a student at drama school, he appeared in productions of The Caucasian Chalk Circle, Hobson's Choice, The Importance of Being Earnest and West Side Story, in which he played Tony.
 He was also involved in a radio production of Under Milk Wood.

 He played Melchior, one of the three leads, in the London premiere of the Tony Award-winning musical Spring Awakening, which opened in February 2009 at the Lyric Hammersmith.
 The play later transferred to the Novello Theatre in March 2009, running until May 2009.
-Barnard won a Laurence Olivier Award for his role in Spring Awakening in 2010.
+For his performance, Barnard won the Laurence Olivier Award.